A semidefinite programming approach for robust elliptic localization: Numerical results

-to that of the approaches from Table \ref{Table_1} and the following two LS-based elliptic localization schemes: a) the constrained weighted LS estimator presented in \cite{RAmiri1}, allowing for an exact solution (termed \texttt{exact}) and b) the nonlinear LS estimator directly implemented through the LPNN \cite{JLiang3} (termed \texttt{$\ell_{2}$-LPNN}).
-In (\ref{def_RMSE}), $\tilde{\bm{x}}^{\{ n \}}$ represents the target location estimate in the $n$th Monte Carlo (MC) run and $N_{\textup{MC}}$ denotes the number of ensemble MC runs, which is fixed at 100 in our simulations. $\{ e_{m,l} \}$ are generated based on the Gaussian mixture impulsive noise modeling strategy in (\ref{pdf_GM}).
+to that of the approaches from Table \ref{Table_1}.
+In addition, we take into account the following two LS-based elliptic localization schemes: a) the constrained weighted LS estimator presented in \cite{RAmiri1}, allowing for an exact solution (termed \texttt{exact}) and b) the nonlinear LS estimator directly implemented through the LPNN \cite{JLiang3} (termed \texttt{$\ell_{2}$-LPNN}).
+In (\ref{def_RMSE}), $\tilde{\bm{x}}^{\{ n \}}$ represents the target location estimate in the $n$th Monte Carlo (MC) run. $N_{\textup{MC}}$ denotes the number of ensemble MC runs, which is fixed at 100 in our simulations. $\{ e_{m,l} \}$ are generated based on the Gaussian mixture impulsive noise modeling strategy in (\ref{pdf_GM}).
 Regarding the implementation of \texttt{min-max}, we solve the associated SDP problem (\ref{Form_SDP}) using the MATLAB toolbox CVX \cite{MGrant}, with the SDPT3 solver.
-Unless stated otherwise, the error upper bound required by \texttt{min-max} is exactly provided.
+Unless stated otherwise, the error upper bound required by \texttt{min-max} is exactly provided as $\rho = \max_{(m,l) \in \{ \{ 1,...,M \} \times \{ 1,...,L \} \} }|\hat{r}_{m,l} - {\| \bm{x} - \bm{t}_{m} \|}_{2} - {\| \bm{x} - \bm{s}_{l} \|}_{2}|$.

-In our first experiment, we vary the proportion of the first Gaussian mixture component, $\beta$, from 0.1 to 0.9, while keeping other parameters in (\ref{pdf_GM}) fixed: $\mu=0$, $\sigma=1$ m, $\check{\mu}=20$ m, and $\check{\sigma}=1$ m.
-Parameter setups with a progressively increasing $\beta$, as indicated by (\ref{pdf_GM}), give rise to scenarios in which the likelihood of NLOS conditions gradually decreases from high to low probability.
-Fig. \ref{Fig_RMSEvsprop} depicts the corresponding RMSE results, highlighting that \texttt{min-max} consistently outperforms the remaining approaches and delivers the highest positioning accuracy across the entire $\beta$-region under investigation.
-Also apparent from Fig. \ref{Fig_RMSEvsprop} is the improvement in the performance of all estimators as $\beta$ increases, with \texttt{$\ell_{1}$-LPNN} emerging as the second-best solution for $\beta \leq 0.8$.